SixArm/topics/topics/vision-processing-unit/index.md

 # Vision Processing Unit (VPU)

-Vision Processing Unit (VPU) is a specialized hardware component or a dedicated processor designed to accelerate and handle tasks related to computer vision.
+A Vision Processing Unit (VPU) is a specialized hardware component or a dedicated processor designed to accelerate and handle tasks related to computer vision.
+These units are designed to perform complex vision tasks efficiently, often utilizing specialized architectures and hardware accelerators tailored for computer vision algorithms.

 VPUs are specifically optimized for tasks like object detection, facial recognition, image classification, tracking, and other vision-related applications.
 They typically offload the processing workload from the main central processing unit (CPU) or graphics processing unit (GPU).

 VPUs are commonly found in…